danwing/https-local-domains/draft-thomson-https-local-domains.md

 method simplifies the setup process and enhances security by avoiding the complexities of certificate management by using raw public keys.
-This solution is particularly beneficial for local services that require HTTPS access without exposing them to the internet.
+This solution is particularly beneficial for local services that require HTTPS access without exposing them to the Internet.

 --- middle